 - The statement should be at the disposal of the Competent Authority for about 10-15 years.

 - The system and procedure pack must have a label and Instructions for Use per Annex I sec: 23.

 - The natural or legal person must assign a basic UDI-DI in compliance with the issuing entity and provide it to the UDI database together with other core data elements associated with the system/procedure pack.

-Steps to place Systems and Procedure Packs on EU Market
+Steps to place Systems and Procedure Pack on EU Market

-- Prepare Technical File including with all supporting evidences in line with MDR requirments.
+- Prepare Technical File including with all supporting evidence in line with MDR requirements.

 - Appoint EU Representative (For Non-EU assembler/packer)